 To discover and compare the best companies in a category, you can use the following filters:

 - Number of reviews - A minimum number of reviews

 - Time period - The time period in which the minimum number of reviews were collected

-For example, if you want to compare companies who’ve received the highest number of recent reviews, apply the Number of reviews filter to see only companies with 500+ reviews, then add the Time period filter so you can limit the reviews to the past six months.
+For example, if you want to compare companies that have received the highest number of recent reviews, apply the Number of reviews filter to see only companies with 500+ reviews, then add the Time period filter so you can limit the reviews to the past six months.
 If you don’t get any results, try using different filter criteria.

 By default, Trustpilot applies filters that show only companies that:

-- Are actively collecting reviews on Trustpilot.
+- Are actively asking for reviews on Trustpilot.

 We’ve chosen these default filters because they give you a list of companies that have a certain level of activity over the past year and are actively soliciting feedback from their customers – two important factors that can help you find the best and most trustworthy companies to buy from.

 All companies can have a category ranking, whether they’re on a free plan or paid plan.
 But they must meet the following criteria to demonstrate that they’re actively collecting feedback from their customers:

 - The company must have received 25 or more reviews in the past 12 months